Conformal Tradeoffs: Operational Profiles Beyond Coverage: Tox21 supplementary details

 \subsection{Representation and model protocol}

 All Tox21 experiments use a fixed, task-agnostic molecular representation (descriptors plus Morgan fingerprints) and a fixed CatBoost training protocol (1000 iterations, depth 6, learning rate 0.1, log-loss), with no assay-specific feature engineering, class reweighting, or resampling.
 Molecules are parsed and sanitized using standard cheminformatics tooling, and compounds with invalid features are excluded.
-This intentionally non-optimized setup isolates conformal calibration and operational-envelope behavior from model-architecture tuning; observed AUROC values (approximately 0.80--0.85) are consistent with baseline Tox21 reports.
+This intentionally non-optimized setup isolates conformal calibration and operational-envelope behavior from model-architecture tuning; observed AUROC values range between 0.80--0.85 across endpoints, and are consistent with baseline Tox21 classifiers.